glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Visualization *(analysis workflow)*

-As part of this release, [igv.js](https://igv.org/doc/doc.html) has been integrated into ella as part of a new visualization feature. ella now let's you visualize all variants in an analysis, along with user customizable tracks at three different levels: global (all users), user group and analysis.
+As part of this release, [igv.js](https://igv.org/doc/doc.html) has been integrated into ELLA as part of a new visualization feature.
+ELLA now let's you visualize all variants in an analysis, along with user customizable tracks at three different levels: global (all users), user group and analysis.

-ella provides a few special tracks by default:
+ELLA provides a few special tracks by default:

 - Gene panel: Shows the analysis' gene panel.
 - Classifications: Shows all classifications present in the database.